-Nothing quite strikes fear into the heart of dental patients like the words ‘root canal treatment’.
-When the blood or nerve supply of a tooth (often known as the ‘pulp’) becomes damaged through injury, infected or decayed, it can cause the nerve of the tooth to die.
-Year ago this would have meant a certain need to remove the tooth before the whole area became infected.
-However, thanks to root canal treatment it is now possible to save teeth that are at risk from the damaged pulp.
+Nothing strikes fear into the heart of dental patients quite like the words ‘root canal treatment’.
+When the blood or nerve supply of a tooth (often known as the ‘pulp’) becomes damaged through injury, infection, or decay, it can cause the nerve of the tooth to die.
+Years ago this would have meant that the tooth would have to be removed entirely before the whole area became infected.
+However, thanks to root canal treatment, it is now possible to save teeth that are at risk from the damaged pulp.

-Infections spread fast and this is particularly true in our mouths which are moist and warm and a perfect breeding ground for bacteria to spread.
-An infection that starts in the pulp can quickly spread through the root canal system, and if left untreated could grow to form an abscess.
-If this happens then bacteria-filled pus will collect under the gums, causing them to swell and become hot and potentially extremely painful.
-At this point, your dentist will need to prescribe you with a course of oral antibiotic and it may be necessary to remove the tooth altogether.
+Infections spread quickly.
+This is particularly true in our mouths which, by being moist and warm, are a perfect breeding ground for the spread of bacteria.
+An infection that starts in the pulp can quickly spread through the entire root canal system and if left untreated, could grow to form an abscess.
+If this happens, bacteria-filled pus will collect under the gums, causing them to swell and become hot and potentially extremely painful.
+At this point, your dentist will need to prescribe you a course of oral antibiotics and it may be necessary to remove the tooth altogether.

-The key aim of root canal treatment is to remove all of the infection from the root canal and save the original tooth.
+The main goal of root canal treatment is to remove all of the infection from the root canal in order to save the original tooth.

-When you consider that fear of the dentist is an almost universal phenomenon, it is unsurprising that tales of dental treatment are often embellished beyond recognition.
-In fact, a root canal should be no more painful than having an ordinary filling done.
+When you consider that fear of the dentist is an almost universal phenomenon, it isn't surprising that tales of dental treatment are often embellished beyond recognition.
+In fact, a root canal shouldn't be any more painful than an ordinary filling.

-Root canal treatment is quite a complex process and will normally require two or occasionally three visits to your dentist.
+Root canal treatment is quite a complex process and will normally require two to three visits to your dentist.